nbwzx/commutator/README.md

 It is worth researching since many 3-cycle and 5-cycle algorithms in a Rubik's cube can be decomposed into commutators.

-Currently, the time complexity of this algorithm is $O(n^2)$.
-It is still unknown if there is a faster algorithm or if this algorithm can detect all possible commutators.

-If you have a better algorithm, please let me know.
-Thank you.

 Example 1:

 ```